All Episodes

 Don't drive, stay home if you can't avoid it.

-Uh If you have to go out, don't go out.
+If you have to go out, don't go out.

 Stay home.

-Stock up, do everything, go empty the groceries.
+Go empty the groceries.

-In essence, the time to panic.
+In this, it's a time to panic.

-So I started looking all the different places that have weather websites, Acuweather, or everywhere, National Weather Service, Wild Gas, I went everywhere, trying to find as much detail about this as I could.
+So I started looking all the different places that have weather websites, AccuWeather, everyone, National Weather Service, Wild Gas.

 Because I can't tell you the number of times a record or major snowstorm has been forecast.

-This year alone, I was just trying to think last night, trying to recall a couple instances where they forecast something that's going to be really, really bad, and it hasn't even come close to being not even close to bad, much less really bad.
+This year alone, I was just trying to think last night, trying to recall a couple instances where they forecast something that's going to be really, really bad.

 And not just in New York, but elsewhere around the country.

-And just like the left has corrupted the Professoriate, the faculty at major institutions of higher learning, the left has populated all these bureaucracies.
+And just like the left has corrupted the professoriate, the faculty at major institutions of higher learning, the left has populated all these bureaucracies.

 The Department of Commerce runs a National Weather Service.